Grey Owl: Early life (1888–1906)

-Fascinated by the Indigenous peoples of the Americas, Belaney read about them and drew pictures of them in the margins of his books.
+Belaney was fascinated by the Indigenous peoples of the Americas, reading about them and drawing pictures of them in the margins of his books.
 He prepared maps showing the linguistic divisions in Canada and the locations of the tribes.
 His knowledge impressed his aunt Ada, who was "amazed at his knowledge of the detail...
 He was not interested in the romantic picture of the Indians but in their mastery over nature..."
+Young Belaney enjoyed playing at being Indians with his childhood friend Ivy Holmes, calling himself "Big Chief Thunderbinder".

-Belaney left Hastings Grammar School and started working as a clerk in a lumber yard, where, on weekends, he and his friend George McCormick perfected knife throwing and marksmanship.
-He hated the job and ensured a sudden end to it by lowering a bag of fireworks down the chimney of the company's office.
-The resulting explosion almost destroyed the building.
+Belaney left Hastings Grammar School and worked for a short time as a clerk in a lumber yard.
+He hated the job and ensured a sudden end to it by almost destroying the building with fireworks.
 Although, in agreement with his aunt Ada, he was supposed to work longer in England, he was finally allowed to move to Canada, with the understanding he would "learn to be a farmer while he was getting used to the country".

 On March 29, 1906, at the age of 18, Belaney boarded SS Canada for Halifax, Nova Scotia.
 Arriving on April 6, he went to Toronto, where, with no intention of becoming a farmer, he worked for some time in a retail shop (perhaps Eaton's).